Idea: Support local businesses and home working with shared work facilities and a mutually supportive community

 - Explore potential focus, e.g. desk space or meeting space / digital and creative, and/or health care linked to the hospital and increasing care needs

 - Before investing in a space, trial ideas and build a community of co-workers.
 For example, use a pub or restaurant for co-working meet-ups.
-This also enables the pub/restaurant to diversify their offer and take advantage of quieter periods, such as during the day/morning
+This also enables the pub/restaurant to diversify their offer and take advantage of quieter periods, such as during the day/morning.
+Could also incorporate tech, such as networking Apps which matches people wanting to network locally, especially important with increased working from home

 - Requires a space of approximately 150-200m2